 Every day I receive emails from people struggling with their health.
 Most of them are spending thousands of dollars to try to relieve their symptoms of heartburn, reflux, diarrhea, constipation, bloating, gas and more.
 What many of these folks don’t realize is that your digestive issues are causing issues in your body and manifesting in things such as acne, eczema, rashes, arthritis, allergies and autoimmune disease.
 I’ve been there.
 I’ve had my gut ripped apart by Candida, C-diff Colitis, SIBO and more.
+For more information on gut health, see my Heal Your Gut Solution Program.
 And so in honor of National Nutrition Month, I wanted to talk a bit about gut health and how I’ve been able to restore my gut and my overall health.

 Today, we’re going to talk about nine foods you can eat to support your gut health.
 Having a healthy gut means more than just not getting bloated.
 It’s about supporting the health of your entire body because almost 80% of your immune system is located in your gut*.
 This is why so many people start to see their other unwanted symptoms throughout their body relieved when they start to focus on their gut health.
 Your gut is connected to everything in your body so it’s important to understand how to start to heal your gut for overall health.